Remember – Celebrate – Engage – Inspire

 5. Girls continue to be at higher risk for HIV than boys their age.
 Girls make up three out of four new infections among kids aged 10-19 in sub-Saharan Africa.
 These young people must be empowered and educated to stop this trend.
 However, on average only about one-third of young people in sub-Saharan Africa have the information they need to protect themselves from HIV.

-As artists and activists, we have an obligation to keep the memory of those lost to AIDS alive and shine a light on the actions and legacy of those who fought back against the bigotry and indifference in the early years of the epidemic.
-Our interest is in highlighting and drawing attention to the lessons learned in an effort to make our community, our nation, and our world a better place for all.
-Our belief: one person can make a difference.
+We believe one person can make a difference.
+As artists and activists, we feel obligated to keep the memory of those lost to AIDS alive by shining a light on the actions and legacy of those who fought back against the bigotry and indifference in the early years of the epidemic.
+Our goal is to bring the story of the AIDS activist movement to young people in our community in the belief that they will find strength and inspiration from this tragic yet heroic tale.

 Who We Are